Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/patches_in_git.md

 ## Updating customizations after new release ##

-When the time comes to update your customizations to after a new release of dwm or when the dwm repository contains a commit fixing some bug, you first pull the new upstream changes into the master branch
+When the time comes to update your customizations after a new release of dwm or when the dwm repository contains a commit fixing some bug, you first pull the new upstream changes into the master branch